 What Makes Them Get Inside My Bathtub at Night?

 Lots of species of tiny black bugs relish pipes and sewers to homes.
 Everything they are seeking is down there.
-It is moist, wet, and filled with a plethora of food sources.
+It is moist, wet, and filled with a plethora of stored food sources.

 What Can I Do to Stop Bugs from Getting Inside My Bathroom?